-It’s nearly a week later and I’m only getting around to cooking the celeriac or celery root gratin, at last.
+It’s nearly a week later and I’m only getting around to cooking the Celeriac (celery root) and Potato Gratin, at last.
 And I’m so glad I did as this was ridiculously tasty.
 Especially for a recipe that has so few ingredients and very easy to make.
 I’m still not sure of the celeriac’s aftertaste, though.
 It’s a bit like fennel – not my favourite.
-As for the light…so dull I had to go with mostly artificial (third photo).
-Which is why the colours are a little warm as my camera just doesn’t like being set to incandescent.
-I’m making this again tomorrow so hopefully the light won’t be as bad (lead-in and second photo).
-Anyway, for all of you chomping at the bit for roast turkey here’s hoping you have a safe and tasty Thanksgiving!

 A little bit of an update: I probably won’t use celeriac in this again.
 Instead, I’d far prefer it replaced with the same weight of leek, white part only (without onion).
 Celeriac’s aftertaste just isn’t my thing!
 Besides, after making this again I purposely kept the celeriac thicker than the potatoes, and they still turned out soppy – if that makes sense.
 Slightly mushy, I suppose.